1. Home

 • Marking workflow status which indicates the status of the grading process

-• Editing permission which indicates whether the submissions are locked or can be still updated by your students (if the deadline passed and the uploaded files get updated, they will be captured as late submissions in Moodle)
+• Editing permission which indicates whether the submissions are locked or can be still updated by students (if the deadline passed and the uploaded files get updated, they will be captured as late submissions in Moodle)

 • Name and date of the submission